Leslie Cheung: Personal life

 In an interview in 1992, Cheung stated that "My mind is bisexual.
 It's easy for me to love a woman.
 It's also easy for me to love a man, too" and "I believe that a good actor would be androgynous, and ever changing."
+In 2000, Cheung talked about his love life: "In terms of lovers, I think I can be a better friend than a lover.
+Because I am a workaholic.
+To share my romance, that person has to compromise something."
+In a 2001 interview with Time magazine, Cheung said: "It's more appropriate to say I'm bisexual.
+I've had girlfriends.
+When I was 22 or so, I asked my girlfriend Teresa Mo to marry me."